-The homepage of the mid-90’s was a total nightmare by today’s design standards, but during the web’s infancy, it was all we knew.
+The website homepage design of the mid-90’s was a total nightmare by today’s design standards, but during the web’s infancy, it was all we knew.
 Bright turquoise hyperlinks floating in outer space seemed like a good idea at the time.

 Two decades later, things have changed.
 Today’s homepages are focused more on drawing visitors into the marketing funnel than on dazzling them with otherworldly graphics and colors that span the visible spectrum.

-In that respect, homepages are becoming a lot like landing pages.
+In that respect, homepages are becoming a lot like post-click landing pages.
 But there are still some major differences between them.
 Keep these design differences in mind to build highly effective pages.

 Website homepage design vs. post-click landing page design: What you need to know

-1. Landing pages and website homepages should be built for different users
+1. post-click landing pages and website homepages should be built for different users

 Okay, so the chances you come across a homepage that looks like Microsoft’s mess from 1995 are slim.
 But why?

 Kara Jensen, Creative Principle at BOP Design, explains:

 “It can be easy to get caught up in the concept of a website and forget about the end user.
 A successful website isn’t just a lovely visual piece, it’s a portal for attracting your target audience and giving them the information they need to decide if they want to become a new client.”

 In creative professions like web design, it’s not uncommon for designers (and even clients) to become so attached to the end product that they forget about who they’re making it for: the visitor.